 Ayurveda: The Mother of All Healing

-Finding out my Dosha composition and balance (or lack thereof) was next and was fascinating to uncover.
-Mainly Pitta (the fire and water sign), with the presence of all three Doshas, making me equally weird and special at the same time.
+Finding out my dosha composition and balance (or lack thereof) was next.
+This was fascinating to uncover.
+I found out I that I am mainly Pitta (the fire and water sign), with the presence of all three doshas.
+This makes me equally weird and special at the same time.

-All of this information helped to create my personalized wellness agenda for the following days of my stay: a blend of mud and hydrotherapies, healing massages, acupuncture, yoga classes, juices from the juice bar (which are optional) and morning Kriyas for cleansing.
+All of this information helped to create my personalized wellness agenda.
+This looked like a blend of mud and hydrotherapies, healing massages, acupuncture, yoga classes, juices from the juice bar (which are optional) and morning Kriyas for cleansing.

 Kriyas are purification techniques, a tradition in Ayurvedic medicine that clears out the nose and eyes using oil or water.
 Optional, but offered every morning at 6:30 am in the specific Kriya room.